Utilizing Language-Image Pretraining for Efficient and Robust Bilingual Word Alignment: Conclusion

 \section{Conclusion}

-We propose \ours{}, a novel unsupervised bilingual word alignment method using pretrained CLIP models. \ours{} first leverages the visual similarity between words as the auxiliary for matching initial and simple word pairs, via the image-based fingerprint representation computed by language-image pretraining models.
+We propose \ours{}, a novel unsupervised bilingual word alignment method using pretrained CLIP models. \ours{} first leverages the visual similarity between words as the auxiliary for matching initial and simple word pairs via the image-based fingerprint representation computed by language-image pretraining models.
 Then \ours{} uses these initial pairs as pivots to learn the linear transformation between two static word embeddings.
-We introduce a robust \proc{} algorithm based on error-weighting to robustly estimate the linear mapping. \ours{} is computationally efficient as we reduce the need for training to aligning two embeddings' distributions thanks to the aid of visual information and pretrained CLIP models. \ours{} achieves the SoTA alignment performances on several language pairs across word embedding types, especially for pairs in which two languages are highly dissimilar. \ours{} displays the robustness to the dissimilarity of static word embeddings' training corpora.
+We introduce a robust \proc{} algorithm based on error-weighting to estimate the linear mapping.
+Compared with existing baselines, \ours{} needs less computation for aligning two embeddings, thanks to the aid of visual information and pretrained CLIP models. \ours{} achieves the SoTA alignment performances on several language pairs across word embedding types, especially for pairs in which two languages are highly dissimilar. \ours{} also displays the robustness against the dissimilarity of static word embeddings' training corpora.